huijing/huijing.github.io/_drafts/sms-in-the-browser.md

 app.listen(3000);
 ```

-Now, when you try to view your application, it should show the words a blank page with the words *Hello Dinosaur*.
+Now, when you try to view your application, it should show a blank page with the words *Hello Dinosaur*.

-### Serving static files with Koa.js
+### Serving Static Files with Koa.js

 We would need to serve up a basic HTML page with input fields so users can enter relevant information for sending an SMS, like the phone number of the recipient, and the message itself.